 Marketing skills.
 Many soap makers don’t have their own stores, and they often market their products themselves.
 Some experience with online marketing and in-person networking will be an advantage.

 Customer service experience.
-A soap maker who has previous customer service experience will know how to provide a great customer experience to increase the chances of customers returning.
+A soap maker who has previous customer service experience will know how to provide a great customer experience to increase customers’ chances of returning.

 Creativity.
-The soap making industry is highly saturated, so a business owner needs to be creative in designing products that are unique and that will stand out from others.
+The soap making industry is highly saturated, so a business owner needs to be creative in designing unique products that will stand out from others.

 Amazon has several good books on starting and running a soap making business that you may want to check out.